jweiland-net/kk_downloader/Documentation/ChangeLog/Index.rst

 ChangeLog
 =========

+**Version 5.2.0**

+- Migrate previewimage to FAL (Please execute UpdateWizard)
+- Migrate download files to FAL (Please execute UpdateWizard)
+- Repair date of last download in view
+- Rename a lot of variables/methods for better understanding
+- Repair workspace for category records

 **Version 5.1.0**

 - Use categories of sys_category instead of our own cat table.
 Please use UpgradeWizard for migration